-Table 12: Simple generated variables for wave 11 in the BIO spell dataset (bio\spells) (in the same order presented in the dataset) (continued)
+Table 12: Simple generated variables for wave 12 in the BIO spell dataset (bio_spells) (in the same order presented in the dataset) (continued)

-Table 12: Simple generated variables for wave 11 in the BIO spell dataset (bio_spells) (in the same order presented in the dataset) (continued)
+Table 12: Simple generated variables for wave 12 in the BIO spell dataset (bio_spells) (in the same order presented in the dataset) (continued)

-Variable Label and description Source var. for gen. var wave 11 alg1akt Receipt of UB I: spell still currently ongoing emonat; ejahr; (right censoring) AL1000; AL1100; This variable indicates whether the spell of receiving AL1200 (bio_spells) Unemployment Benefit I was ongoing at the time of the personal interview during the previous wave, i.e., whether it is right-censored.
-Note: A spell is considered censored if one of the following conditions is met: (a) the individual reports an end date for receiving Un- employment Benefit I that indicates that the benefits are ongoing. (b) Alternatively, an end date identical to the interview date is reported.
+alg1akt Receipt of UB I: spell still currently ongoing (right censoring) This variable indicates whether the spell of receiving Unemployment Benefit I was ongoing at the time of the personal interview during the previous wave, i.e., whether it is right-censored.
+Note: A spell is considered censored if one of the following conditions is met: (a) the individual reports an end date for receiving Unemployment Benefit I that indicates that the benefits are ongoing. (b) Alternatively, an end date identical to the interview date is reported.
 The follow-up question confirms that benefits are ongoing.
-This variable is generated based on generated date variables, which have been checked for plausibility. br Gross income (incl. categorised info.), gen. ET280; ET290; This variable is generated for spells that are ongoing ET300; ET310; during wave 11 using wave 11 data.
-For spells that ET320; ET330 ended or have not been updated in wave 11, information (bio_spells) from wave 10 is used to calculate the variable. net Net income (incl. categorised info.), gen. ET340; ET350; For ongoing spells during wave 11, this variable is ET360; ET370; generated using wave data.
-For spells that ended or ET380; ET390 have not been updated in wave 11, the information (bio_spells) from wave 10 is used to calculate the variable.
+This variable is generated based on generated date variables, which have been checked for plausibility. emonat; ejahr; AL1000; AL1100; AL1200 (bio_spells) br Gross income (incl. categorised info.), gen. This variable is generated for spells that are ongoing during wave 12 using wave 12 data.
+For spells that ended or have not been updated in wave 12, information from wave 11 is used to calculate the variable.
+ET280; ET290; ET300; ET310; ET320; ET330 (bio_spells) net Net income (incl. categorised info.), gen. For ongoing spells during wave 12, this variable is generated using wave data.
+For spells that ended or have not been updated in wave 12, the information from wave 11 is used to calculate the variable.
+ET340; ET350; ET360; ET370; ET380; ET390 (bio_spells)

-Table 13: Wave 11 simple generated variables included in the one-euro spell dataset (ee\spells) (in the same order presented in the dataset)
+Table 13: Wave 12 simple generated variables included in the one-euro spell dataset (ee_spells) (in the same order presented in the dataset)

-Variable Label and description Source var. for gen. var wave 11 bmonat Measure: start month, generated The month during which the active labour market policy spell began.
+Variable Label and description Source var. for gen. var in wave 12 bmonat Measure: start month, generated The month during which the active labour market policy spell began.
 To generate this variable, information about the season was converted into a month.
-Note:The generated date variables were checked for plausibility and corrected if necessary.
-The dates reported by the respondent (excluding identified implausible values) are included in the source variables.
-Seasons during which the spell began were recoded into months as follows: 21 beginning of year/winter: January 24 spring/Easter: April 27 middle of year/summer: July 30 autumn: October 32 end of year: December EE0600a (ee_spells) bjahr Measure: start year, generated The year during which the active labour market policy spell began.
+Note: The generated date variables were checked for plausibility and corrected if necessary.
+The dates reported by the respondent excluding identified implausible values) are included in the source variables.
+Seasons during which the spell began were recoded into months as follows: 21: beginning of year/winter: January 24: spring/Easter: April 27: middle of year/summer: July 30: autumn: October 32: end of year: December EE0600a (ee_spells) bjahr Measure: start year, generated The year during which the active labour market policy spell began.
 Note: see bmonat EE0600b (ee_spells) emonat Measure: end month, generated The month during which the active labour market policy ended.
 To generate the variable, information about the season was converted into a month.
 For right-censored spells (i.e., spells that were ongoing at the time of the interview), the interview date was entered.
 Note: see bmonat EE0600a; EE0600b; EE0700; EE0800a; EE0800b (ee_spells); pintmon, pintjahr (PENDDAT) ejahr Measure: end year, generated The year during which the active labour market policy spell ended.
 For right-censored spells (i.e., spells that were ongoing when the individual was interviewed), the interview date was entered.
-Note: see bmonat EE0600a; EE0600b; EE0700; EE0800a; EE0800b (ee_spells) zensiert Measure: spell still currently ongoing (right censored) The censoring indicator records whether a spell EE0700 (ee_spells)
+Note: see bmonat EE0600a; EE0600b; EE0700; EE0800a; EE0800b (ee_spells) zensiert Measure: spell still currently ongoing (right censored) The censoring indicator records whether a spell was ongoing at the time of the personal interview during the previous wave, i.e., whether this is a right-censored spell.
+EE0700 (ee_spells)